 But despite the setbacks that a very long wall, lots of empty no-man’s land, the odd blockade and airlift, and a few hundred miles in barbed wire might offer, Berlin is still Germany’s largest single city.
-With 3.6m people living in the city proper, and 6m in the wider urban area, it’s the big beast of German cities.
+With 3.52 million people living in the city proper, and six million in the wider urban area, it’s the big beast of German cities.

 Germany’s largest cities by population

 Sticking to individual official cities – a clarification that will become very important – it stands a fair way ahead of its nearest rival.
 But relative to the way Paris and London absolutely dwarf out all other cities in their respective countries, Germany actually has a fairly good selection of moderately large cities.
-Here’s the top 10, in terms of official city populations (millions of people), according to our sister site, Investment Monitor:
+Here’s the top ten, in terms of official city populations (millions of people), according to our sister site, Investment Monitor:

 The boundaries of Germany’s cities